A podiatrist is a university-trained and registered health professional who diagnoses, treats and prevents problems with feet and lower legs.

 - advise and treat you before and after foot surgery

-Paediatric podiatrists specialise in working with children.
+Paediatric podiatrists specialise in working with children and teenagers.

 If your child has health or development concerns, health professionals like podiatrists are there to care for your child and help you understand your child’s condition and treatment.
 With the support and expertise of these professionals, you can help your child thrive.

 Why your child might see a podiatrist

 A podiatrist can help your child with: